Attestation Crafting

 Crafting our first attestation locally

-To create an attestation two things are required, the Chainloop crafting tool and a robot account.
+To create an attestation two things are required, the Chainloop crafting tool and an API Token.

 The crafting tool is currently bundled within Chainloop command line tool.
 To install it just follow the installation instructions.

-The robot account was created during the previous step and it's required during all the stages of the crafting process.
-It can be provided via the --token flag or the $CHAINLOOP_ROBOT_ACCOUNT environment variable.
+The API Token was created during the previous step and it's required during all the stages of the crafting process.
+It can be provided via the --token

 Initialization